LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

-   The function :c:func:`IDASetQuadErrCon` specifies whether or not the quadrature variables are to be used in the step size control mechanism within IDA.
+   The function :c:func:`IDASetQuadErrCon` specifies whether or not the quadrature variables are to be used in the step size control mechanism within IDAS.
 If they are, the user must call either :c:func:`IDAQuadSStolerances`  or :c:func:`IDAQuadSVtolerances` to specify the  integration tolerances for the quadrature variables.